-ARC Marine has received a Rapid Innovation Grant from Marine-i to help it move to the next stage of its project to develop a system for building artificial reefs.
+ARC Marine has received a Rapid Innovation Grant from Marine-i to help it move to the next stage of its project to develop a system for building accelerated natural reef growth structures.

 Part-funded by the European Regional Development Fund, Marine-i is designed to help the marine tech sector in Cornwall and the Isles of Scilly grow through harnessing the full potential of research and innovation.